kalnikos/Pap-Smear-Classification/README.md

 ![newplot](https://user-images.githubusercontent.com/66875726/98454976-88805700-2173-11eb-922d-d8783d77572a.png)

-Lastly before the prediction models, I trained a Supervised algorithm in order to examine the prediction in 7 different cells categories.
+Lastly before the prediction models, I trained a Supervised algorithm in order to examine the prediction on the 7 different cells categories.
 I trained a KNN model and below are the results.

 ![matrix](https://user-images.githubusercontent.com/66875726/100937406-a4211800-34fb-11eb-8ee0-f29f8c396d15.png)

+The model was able to identify the third and fourth categories almost perfect but it’s not so accurate with the fifth and sixth.